Fencepost of the Week #248

 Row 4 cells of the cortex (width ~150µm)

-Column 1: this is Scytinium lichenoides with very well developed isidia, I think.
+Column 1: this is Scytinium lichenoides with well developed isidia, I think.

 Column 4: Ricasolia amplissima cephalodium